sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 At a high level the following should be supported:

 - Phase #1
-  - Should be able to create Bridge/VLAN to VSID mapping
+  - User should be able to create NVGRE tunnel
-  - Should be able to create tunnels and encap/decap mappers
+  - User should be able to create VLAN to VSID mapper entries for the NVGRE tunnel
+  - Both VLAN and Bridge to VSID mappers should be supported by the NVGRE tunnel
   - YANG model should be created in order to auto-generate CLI by using the [SONiC CLI Auto-generation tool](https://github.com/Azure/SONiC/blob/master/doc/cli_auto_generation/cli_auto_generation.md).
 - Phase #2
   - CLI for NVGRE tunnel